Bengali payesh recipe – Bengali birthday special sweet or dessert

 adding rice into the milk for making this kheer recipe

 • Boil the rice in milk till it gets soft and easily mashes by pressing with fingers.
-While rice is cooking into the milk, stir the milk frequently, especially stir its bottom.

 rice is perfectly boiled and easily mashed

 • Then add kismis or raisins (soaked in water for 10 mins) and cashew nuts to the milk one by one.
-Mix it well.

 adding raisins(soaked) and cashew nuts for making this rice pudding

 • Just within one minute add the 6 tbsp sugar to it and mix it nicely.
-In this stage stir well the bottom of the pan.
-And scrape the sides of the pan while requires.

 adding sugar to this bengali payesh sweet

-• Let the sugar completely melts down.
-Then keep it on the flame for 1 to 2 mins with continuous stirring and then turn off the heat.
-Or when it’ll be about half of its actual amount.
+• Then keep it on the flame for 1 to 2 mins with continuous stirring and then turn off the heat.

 turned off the heat when this bengali chaler payesh is ready

-• Keep the pan in a place to make it completely cool down.
-Once it cools down, serve this bengali sweet dish payesh or rice kheer.
-Or serve it chilled, after reaching room temperature you may keep it in the refrigerator for 30 mins to 1 hr before serving.
+• Or serve it chilled, after reaching room temperature you may keep it in the refrigerator for 30 mins to 1 hr before serving.
 You may serve with luchi(poori) or muri(puffed rice) too.

 bengali rice kheer payesh is ready and kept to cool down

-Important tips about payesh
+Important tips about Bengali chaler payesh

 • Soaking rice is one of the important tricks, that soften the rice quickly